Steller's sea eagle: Distribution and habitat

 Steller's sea eagle breeds on the Kamchatka Peninsula, the coastal area around the Sea of Okhotsk, the lower reaches of the Amur River, and on northern Sakhalin and the Shantar Islands, Russia.
 Many eagles migrate from breeding grounds to Korea, Japan, and China in winter.
 Most birds winter south of their breeding range, in the southern Kuril Islands, Russia, and Hokkaidō, Japan.
-Steller's sea eagle is less prone to vagrancy than the white-tailed eagle, as it lacks the long-range dispersal typical of juveniles of that species, but vagrant eagles have been found in North America at locations including the Aleutian Islands, Pribilof Islands, and Kodiak Island, as well as a single individual seen in Texas, Nova Scotia, Massachusetts, Maine, and Newfoundland, and inland in Asia to as far as Beijing in China and Yakutsk in Russia's Sakha Republic, and south to as far as Taiwan.
+Steller's sea eagle is less prone to vagrancy than the white-tailed eagle, as it lacks the long-range dispersal typical of juveniles of that species, but vagrant eagles have been found in North America at locations including the Aleutian Islands, Pribilof Islands, and Kodiak Island, as well as a single individual seen in Texas, Nova Scotia, Massachusetts, Maine, and Newfoundland and Labrador, and inland in Asia to as far as Beijing in China and Yakutsk in Russia's Sakha Republic, and south to as far as Taiwan.

 The large body size (see also Bergmann's rule) and distribution of Steller's sea eagle suggests it is a glacial relict, meaning it evolved in a narrow subarctic zone of the northeasternmost Asian coasts, which shifted its latitude according to ice age cycles, and never occurred anywhere else.
 Their nests are built on large, rocky outcroppings or at the tops of large trees on the coast and alongside large rivers with mature trees.
 Habitat with large Erman's birches (Betula ermanii) and floodplain forests of larches, alders, willows, and poplars are preferred.
 Some eagles, especially those that nest on seacoasts, may not migrate.
 The timing, duration, and extent of migration depends on ice conditions and food availability.

 On Kamchatka, eagles overwinter in forests and river valleys near the coast, but are irregularly distributed over the peninsula.
 Most wintering birds there appear to be residential adults.
 Steller's sea eagles that do migrate fly south to winter in rivers and wetlands in Japan, but occasionally move to mountainous inland areas as opposed to the seacoast.
 Each winter, drifting ice on the Sea of Okhotsk drives thousands of eagles south.
 Ice reaches Hokkaido in late January.

 Eagle numbers peak in the Nemuro Strait in late February.
 On Hokkaido, eagles concentrate in coastal areas and on lakes near the coast, along with substantial numbers of white-tailed eagles.
 Eagles depart between late March and late April, with adults typically leaving before immatures.
 Migrants tend to follow seacoasts and are usually observed flying singly.
 In groups, migrants are typically observed flying 100–200 m apart.
 On Kamchatka, most migrants are birds in transitional plumages.
 They are also occasionally seen flying over the northern ocean or perching on sea ice during the winter.